asnowberger/plugin-jkl-reviews/readme.md

 * Made Material Connection Disclosures box optional with a checkbox
 * Added a Dark box style
 * Added 8 different header color choices based on colors in the JKL Reviews Icon
+* Added an attribution link at the bottom-right of the plugin

 ###1.1
 * Added Material Connection Disclosures to comply with FTC regulations for affiliate links and the like